Patitotective/ImTemplate/README.md

 If you included the `appstreamPath` key, it will get copied to `AppDir/usr/share/shareinfo/{config["name"]}.appdata.xml` (see https://docs.appimage.org/packaging-guide/optional/appstream.html).

 ### Creating a release
-ImTemplate has a [`build.yml` workflow](https://github.com/Patitotective/ImTemplate/blob/main/.github/workflows/build.yml) that automatically when you publish a release or a prelease, builds an AppImage and an `.exe` file to then upload them as assets to the release.
+ImTemplate has a [`build.yml` workflow](https://github.com/Patitotective/ImTemplate/blob/main/.github/workflows/build.yml) that automatically when you publish a release, builds an AppImage and an `.exe` file to then upload them as assets to the release.
 This can take several minutes.
-_Advice: publish your release as a prerelease and wait until the assets are uploaded to fully release it._

 ## Generated from ImTemplate
 Apps using this template: